lachlanA/eagle-to-kicad/README.md

 3. Next Open the top left hand  **File menu** and select  **Run ULP**

 4. A file requester window will open.
-Use this to select find or type the location of the ***run-me-first-from-eagle-sch.ulp*** ULP you download from this website.
+Use this to find the location of the ***run-me-first-from-eagle-sch.ulp*** ULP you download from this website.
 We use this script to make sure all part prefixes are ending in a number  IE:   R0,  X1   etc. as KiCad will ask to renumber any prefix which does not end in a number. *(It may do this any way, but don't worry it won't change any prefixes which have already been numbered unless you tell it too!)*  Keeping prefixes consistent from schematic to PCB will allow net-list forward and back annotation to work in KiCad.
 Select **OK** *(this will run the script)*.
 When this completes all references without a number should have a number appended to them.
 Note: This number will start from the largest reference number on the sch/PCB.

 5. Next stage will run automatically, ***fix_via_hack.ulp*** This will check for free unconnected VIAs and convert them to pads,  this is very much a hack, as it changes the Eagle sch/PCB files.
 The changed files are saved in ***targetdir/modified_eagle_files/*** There are 2 option's Document the VIAs/pads buy putting a ***>*** and net lable name on the VIA/pad on **layer 51** for Eagle, and **Dwgs.User** for KiCad.
 Second option is to Not to convert the VIAs to pads.
 The ulp hack adds pad's to the sch file, at **X,Y 0,0** this may conflict with any net/part at this location, so please move the sch/PCB contents so there are no parts/nets at this location before running the script.